 Bulang Treasure 2020 Puer Sheng (Raw) Tea Infusion Method

-After quickly rinsing the leaves with water at a temperature of 100°C, an initial infusion of 10 seconds can be made.
-Then, keeping the water at the same temperature, the product can continue to be used by adding more water and increasing the previous infusion time by about 5 seconds (10 – 15 – 20…).
+We strongly recommend infusing Bulang Treasure 2020 Puer Sheng (raw) Tea in the traditional Chinese method (Gong Fu Cha) with a Gaiwan with a capacity of about 100 ml.
+Following this preparation, with 5 grams of leaves, multiple infusions can be made that are useful for best tasting all the flavors of the tea.
+After a quick rinse of the leaves with water at a temperature of 100°C, an initial infusion of 10 seconds can be made, and then, keeping the water at the same temperature, one can continue to exploit the product by adding more to water and increasing the previous infusion time by about 5 seconds (10 – 15 – 20…).
+For a more traditional preparation in the Western style, we recommend 3 grams of leaves (about 2 teaspoons)

 Benefits of Puer Sheng Tea (raw)